 In 2001, a giant blue sorcerer’s hat was constructed at the end of Hollywood Boulevard and took over as the park’s icon, replacing the Earful Tower.

-2008 was a big year for the park as Disney made the name rebranding of the park official and changed it from Disney-MGM Studios to Disney’s Hollywood Studios.
+2008 was a big year for the park as Disney made the name rebranding of the park official, changing it from Disney-MGM Studios to Disney’s Hollywood Studios.
 Later in 2008, Toy Story Mania! opened and quickly became the park’s most popular attraction.

 In the following years, Disney started phasing out all of the studio-themed attractions which were the main focus at the park’s beginning.
 Attractions were closed down like the Studio Backlot Tour, American Idol Experience, the Streets of America, the Lights, Motors, Action!
 Extreme Stunt Show, and the Earffel Tower.